Music Program Student Organizations

 College Phi Mu Alpha chapter offers many service opportunities to promote music and offer support to the Berry College Music Program.
 The chapter performs various fundraising events throughout the year, the proceeds of which serve the Berry College Music Program and local chapter.
 The fraternity reaches out to

 the campus and community by ushering concerts at the college, performing at various venues in the community, and presenting an annual American Musicale at Berry College.
-For more information contact Bo Heard: firstname.lastname@example.org
+For more information contact Bo Heard at firstname.lastname@example.org.

 The National Association for Music Education is among the world's largest arts education organizations and is the only association that addresses all aspects of music education.
 NAfME advocates at the local, state, division, and national levels; provides resources for teachers, parents, and administrators; hosts professional development events; and offers a variety of opportunities for students and teachers.
 NAfME orchestrates success for millions of students nationwide and has supported music educators at all teaching levels for more than a century.

 The purpose of the NAfME Collegiate Chapter is to afford students an opportunity for professional orientation and development while still in school, and to enable students to gain an understanding of:

 - the basic truths and principles that underlie the role of music in human life;

 - the philosophy and function of the music education profession;